syncfusion-content/wpf-docs/wpf/Autocomplete/Dropdown-customization.md

 ---
 layout: post
 title: Suggestion box AutoComplete | SfTextBoxExt | wpf | Syncfusion
-description: This section provides the details of the suggestion box and its placement in AutoComplete in SfTextBoxExt.
+description: This section provides the details of the suggestion box and their placement in AutoComplete in `SfTextBoxExt`.
 platform: wpf
 control: SfTextBoxExt
 documentation: ug
 ---

-# Dropdown customization
+# Drop-down customization

-Suggestion box is the drop-down list box, which displays the filtered suggestions inside a popup.
-This section explains the properties that deals with drop-down list in the AutoComplete control.
+Suggestion box is the drop-down list box, which displays the filtered suggestions inside a pop-up.
+This section explains the properties that deals with drop-down list in the `AutoComplete` control.

 ## Customize the background